-Maybe, if you’re not actually from Canada, you think of bearded lumberjacks paddling in a red canoe eating Canadian bacon smothered in maple syrup while singing Celine Dion’s greatest hits?
-(Fact – every Canadian owns a canoe and knows John from Calgary).
+Maybe, if you’re not from Canada, you think of bearded lumberjacks paddling in a red canoe eating Canadian bacon smothered in maple syrup while singing Bryan Adams’ greatest hits?

-Let me share a few reasons why we think Jasper is Canada’s most Canadian town…
+Here’s a few reasons why we think Jasper is Canada’s most Canadian town.

 You can ice skate on frozen lakes surrounded by stunning rocky mountains.

 Bright green sleds are an acceptable, and frequently used, form of transportation.

 The locals are wild and they drink a lot.